Digon

+In different fields

 In Euclidean geometry

 The digon can have one of two visual representations if placed in Euclidean space.

 One representation is degenerate, and visually appears as a double-covering of a line segment.
 Appearing when the minimum distance between the two edges is 0, this form arises in several situations.
 This double-covering form is sometimes used for defining degenerate cases of some other polytopes; for example, a regular tetrahedron can be seen as an antiprism formed of such a digon.
 It can be derived from the alternation of a square (h{4}), as it requires two opposing vertices of said square to be connected.
 When higher-dimensional polytopes involving squares or other tetragonal figures are alternated, these digons are usually discarded and considered single edges.

 A second visual representation, infinite in size, is as two parallel lines stretching to (and projectively meeting at; i.e. having vertices at) infinity, arising when the shortest distance between the two edges is greater than zero.
 This form arises in the representation of some degenerate polytopes, a notable example being the apeirogonal hosohedron, the limit of a general spherical hosohedron at infinity, composed of an infinite number of digons meeting at two antipodal points at infinity.
 However, as the vertices of these digons are at infinity and hence are not bound by closed line segments, this tessellation is usually not considered to be an additional regular tessellation of the Euclidean plane, even when its dual order-2 apeirogonal tiling (infinite dihedron) is.

 Any straight-sided digon is regular even though it is degenerate, because its two edges are the same length and its two angles are equal (both being zero degrees).
 As such, the regular digon is a constructible polygon.

 Some definitions of a polygon do not consider the digon to be a proper polygon because of its degeneracy in the Euclidean case.

 In elementary polyhedra

-A digon as a face of a polyhedron is degenerate because it is a degenerate polygon.
-But sometimes it can have a useful topological existence in transforming polyhedra.
+A digon as a face of a polyhedron is degenerate because it is a degenerate polygon, but sometimes it can have a useful topological existence in transforming polyhedra.